 Though not strictly necessary, I recommend picking up a glass bed to place over your heated bed.
-Glass beds make it easier to remove completed prints and are less of a pain in the ass than replacing tape or Build-Tak.
+Glass beds make it easier to remove completed prints and are less of a pain than replacing tape or Build-Tak.

 If you want to print quickly and easily, buy a glass bed.
 They run about $20 and are totally worth it.
 Before printing, just cover it with a thin layer of cheap hair spray and let it dry.
 This is the glass bed I purchased.